Hardware#

 This procedure is only required once per hardware security device.
 Performing it a second time will reset the keys on the PIV applet of the device.
 It will not make any changes to applets providing other functionality the device may have, such as WebAuthn.

-By default, piv-agent uses six slots on your hardware security device to set up three signing keys, and three decrypting key.
+By default, piv-agent uses up to six slots on your hardware security device to set up three signing keys, and up to three decrypting keys.
 Each of the signing and decrypting keys have different touch policies: never required, cached (for 15 seconds), and always.

 The three signing keys are used for SSH signing.
 The decrypting keys are used for age decryption.
 Having a range of touch policies available facilitates practical use of the hardware security device.